fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 ![](/assets/images/nodes2.gif)

 You'll need somewhere for all those Choices to lead, so make a new Node for each of the Choices to lead to, and link it up. (_Remember - you don't have to insert the new cable into the Node's connector.
-You can link by dragging the connector anywhere on the body of a node._)
+You can link by dragging the connector anywhere on the body of a node._) Cables coming out of Choices are always **<span style="color:#ffb333">yellow</span>**.

 Now you have a branch!